bisdn/bisdn.github.io/limitations.md

 ## Celestica Questone 2A fans spinning at 100%

-The fans on the Celestica Questone 2A may spin at 100%, which might be resolved by checking that both PSUs are connected and have power.
+Please ensure that both PSUs are connected and have power.
+The switch will fall back to a fail-safe mode with all fans spinning at 100% if only one of the PSUs is available.

 ## Agema-5648 PCIe Bus error